BMTimbrell/weight-tracker-frontend/README.md

 This is an app I made for tracking changes in weight.
 It sends requests to a [server](https://github.com/BMTimbrell/weight-tracker-backend)
 I made to fetch and update user data.
 I used a react library called recharts to display data on a graph.
-The website is hosted on Render and can be viewed [here.](https://weight-tracker-mey7.onrender.com)
+The website is hosted on Render and can be viewed [here.](https://weight-tracker-mey7.onrender.com) The server is hosted on a different domain, so you will have to enable third party cookies if you want to log in.

 ## Features